 On one hand, the DPT is now standard for entry-level physical therapy graduates in the United States.
 PTs are graduating with more knowledge—and a wider scope of practice—than ever before.
 In fact, there has even been talk of increasing entry-level practice requirements by making residency training mandatory.
 Many of us have embraced the title of “doctor,” and direct access enables us to, in many cases, treat our patients without having a physician act as an initial gatekeeper.

 On the other hand, all this education has come at a steep price, and salaries simply aren’t keeping up.
 If anything, they’re stagnating or even declining.
+This hasn't helped physical therapist job satisfaction.

 We need to call a spade a spade, and admit that with each passing year, a career in physical therapy is becoming a worse financial investment.
 And with many PT leaders talking about burnout, but not doing much to improve it—productivity requirements are still increasing, and documentation demands are still mounting—PT isn’t the best investment for long-term health and happiness, either.